 Property and equipment are recorded at cost.
-Renovations and improvements, which improve and/or extend the useful life of the asset are capitalized and depreciated over their estimated useful life or remaining lease term.
+Renovations and improvements, which improve and/or extend the useful life of the asset are capitalized and depreciated over the shorter of the estimated useful life or remaining lease term.
 Maintenance and repair expenditures that do not improve or extend the life of assets are expensed as incurred.
 Depreciation is computed using the straight-line method using the following estimated useful lives:

-Leasehold Improvements
+Leasehold improvements